picturepan2/devices.css/README.md

 # Devices.css

-Devices.css - Modern devices in pure CSS
+Devices.css - Modern devices crafted in pure CSS

 All devices are elegantly developed in pure CSS.
 The first are newly announced iPhone X and iPhone 8.
 More devices are coming.
 You can use these minimal devices in landing and screenshot showcase pages.